 SA Objectives SA Sub-Objectives Assumptions for SA of site options 19.
 To promote and ensure high standards of sustainable design and construction.
 Specific design and construction methods used and whether renewable energy infrastructure is to be incorporated in the development will not be known until planning applications come forward.
 The impacts of policies that the emerging Local Plan puts in place will have a greater impact upon this objective at the application stage and therefore all sites will have a negligible (0) effect on this objective.
 Waste Management 20.
 Reduce waste generation and increase levels of reuse and recycling.
 To reduce the amount of waste produced.
 To reduce the amount of waste sent to landfill.
 To improve the opportunities for recycling.
 To increase reuse/recovery from waste.
 All development site options While all new development will inevitably involve an increase in waste generation, it is assumed that all will offer sustainable waste management or recycling practices.
 However, the impacts of new development on waste generation and recycling will not be determined by its location and the effects of new development upon levels of recycling and reuse will depend upon factors such as waste management policies, processes and facilities available in the area, which cannot be determined at this strategic level of assessment.
 Therefore, all sites will have a negligible (0) effect on this objective.
 Access to Services 21.
 To improve access to services for those without a car, disabled people, elderly people, ethnic minorities and deprived people by providing for everyday needs in each settlement.
 To enable easy access to a range of high quality services and facilities.
 To improve accessibility for people in hard to reach groups.
 Residential and mixed use site options The Borough of Oadby and Wigston is predominantly urban and therefore has a high number of services in close proximity to development, in each of the Borough's town, district and local centres.
 The location of potential development sites could affect this objective by influencing people's ability to physically access services and facilities.
 Where residential sites are within 720m of town, district or local centres, residents (particularly those without cars) will be more easily able to access those facilities.
 Good public transport links will also be beneficial as they will enable residents to reach services and facilities that are further away without having to rely on the use of private cars.
 Sites that are within 720m of a town centre, as well as 450m of more than one public transport nodes, will have a significant positive (++) effect on this objective.
-Sites that are within 720m of a town centre or 450m of one public transport nodes will have a minor positive (+) effect.
-Sites that are within 720m of a town centre, but not within 450m of at least one public transport node (but not both) will have a minor negative (-) effect on this objective.
+Sites that are within 720m of a town centre as well as 450m of one public transport nodes will have a minor positive (+) effect on this objective.
+Sites that are within 720m of a town centre or 450m of more than one public transport node (but not both) will have a negligible (0) effect.
+Sites that are within 720m of a town centre, but not within 450m of at least one public transport node will have a minor negative (-) effect on this objective.